AYaroshevskii/Understanding-Clouds-from-Satellite-Images-Competition/README.md

 ```

 #### Further Improvements
-To get higher score try to train with BCEDICE Loss, add to segmentation model another classification head.
+To get higher score try to train model with BCEDICE Loss, add to segmentation model another classification head.